Fine-grained access to databases and tables in the AWS Glue Data Catalog

 for each account.Function

 is specific to AWS Glue.
 For delete actions in Athena, you must include permissions to AWS Glue actions.
-See Examples of fine-grained permissions to tables and databases.The hierarchy is as follows:
+See Examples of database and table-level permissions.The hierarchy is as follows:

 CATALOG